Close Menu

 Voluntary Dissolution - inexpensive and informal

 The cheapest way to close a solvent company is via Voluntary Dissolution or Strike Off.
 In this process, you can apply to strike the business off the official register at Companies House and it will cease to exist.
 Voluntary Dissolution is an effective way to close a company that’s relatively straightforward and has a low value of retained profits.

-If the company has assets and retained profits worth more than £35,000 after it has paid all its liabilities, Members’ Voluntary Liquidation is likely to be a more tax-efficient closure method.
+If the company has assets and retained profits worth more than £25,000 after it has paid all its liabilities, placing it into a solvent liquidation process via a Members’ Voluntary Liquidation is likely to be a more tax-efficient closure method.

-To be eligible for Voluntary Dissolution, your company must not:
+To be eligible for voluntary dissolution, your company must not:

 • have traded, sold stock or changed its name in the last three months;